michaelcall/Riviera-Maya-Mexico/Index.md

 ## Playa del carmen
 ## Tulum

 -> Gran Cenote. cenote near telumn.
 Popular spots to snorkel.
+Pretty big, stairs

+-> Cenote Calavera.
+Small and good for scuba divers.
+Has a large whole at the top that people can jump in

 ## Hotels and Airbnb
 ## Transportation
 ## Money And budget